AsandaM601/Top_UK_youtubers_2024/README.md

 For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels wuth the most

--subscribers
+- subscribers

--total views
+- total views

--videos uploaded
+- videos uploaded

 ## Validation